-This post originally appeared in the February 13, 2020 issue with the email subject line "Can AI write as well as a human?" and an essay that examines the proficiency of computer-generated content.
+This review of Writer, known as Qordoba until mid-2020, originally appeared in the February 13, 2020 issue with the email subject line "Can AI write as well as a human?" and an essay that examines the proficiency of computer-generated content.
+This review was revised to reflect the new brand name.

 Not everyone is a writer, but everyone needs to write at least once in a while.
 Text-based communication anchors business, and any public-facing communication is under some sort of scrutiny.
 Any company invested in maintaining a consistent public image invests in some sort of style guide, but style rules are difficult to enforce on the daily, across marketing, customer service, presentations, social posts, and all the myriad mundane microcommunications spewing from our fingers.